cybertec-postgresql/pgwatch/docs/custom_installation.md

         Default Grafana port: 3000

-    3. Configure Grafana config to use our `pgwatch3_grafana` DB
+    3. Configure Grafana config to use our `pgwatch_grafana` DB

         Place something like below in the `[database]` section of `/etc/grafana/grafana.ini`